Find out what you need to do to remain safe while treating patients with Covid-19, and your rights and responsibilities.

 - Where tolerated patients should wear a mask.

 Frequently asked questions

-What do I do if my organisation refuses to provide me with appropriate PPE?
+What should I do if my employer does not provide me with the appropriate PPE?

 - Contact your local CSP representative for support and intervention.